Bi-State Development Operating And Capital Budget Approved For Fiscal Year 2019

 The Board of Commissioners of Bi-State Development approved the operating and capital budget for the Fiscal Year (FY) that begins July 1, 2018, at the Board meeting on April 27.
 The budget outlines operational expenses before depreciation of $369 million for FY 2019, and projected operational expenses before depreciation of $378 million for FY 2020 and $387 million for FY 2021.
 The budget does not include a fare increase for the Metro transit system in FY 2019.

-The approved budget allocates resources to operate Bi-State Development; the Metro transit system; operations at the Gateway Arch and the Gateway Arch Riverfront Attractions; St. Louis Downtown Airport; the St. Louis Regional Freightway, the region’s freight district; the Bi-State Development Research Institute; and Arts In Transit, a non-profit entity that supports public art and community engagement programs.
+The approved budget allocates resources to operate Bi-State Development; the Metro Transit system; operations at the Gateway Arch and the Gateway Arch Riverfront Attractions; St. Louis Downtown Airport; the St. Louis Regional Freightway; the Bi-State Development Research Institute; and Arts In Transit, a non-profit entity that supports public art and community engagement programs.

 The budget includes operational projections for multiple fiscal years to provide a better resource for long-range planning and strategy development.
 Each year, these projections will be reassessed to ensure their accuracy, and they will be evaluated and adjusted, if necessary.
 The budget must be approved by the Bi-State Development Board of Commissioners each year.

 About Bi-State Development